Frnasbukhari/compsci-notes/notes/Intelligent-data-analysis/gpt-questions/Week4_Practice_Set.md

 # Intelligent Data Analysis – Week&nbsp;4 Practice Workbook
 **Topic:** Dimensional analysis by statistical independence (Independent Component Analysis)

-*All questions are original and tuned to the depth & tone of past exam papers.
-Marks in square brackets are guidance only.*

 ---

-## Section I – Quick‑fire Checks  (1 mark each)
+## Section I – Quick‑fire Checks

 1. State the formal condition for statistical independence of two random variables $X$ and $Y$ using their joint distribution.
 2. Explain in one sentence why uncorrelated variables are **not necessarily** independent.
 3. Let $f(x)$ be a probability **density** function.
 Write the two normalisation conditions it must satisfy.
 4. Write the definition of the Shannon entropy $H(X)$ of a discrete variable $X$ with outcomes $x_i$.
 5. State **two** assumptions (besides independence) that ICA makes about the source signals.
-6. In a blind‑source separation setting, what is meant by *whitening* (or *sphering*) the data?

 ---

-## Section II – Short Worked Questions  (5 – 8 marks each)
+## Section II – Short Worked Questions

 ### Q2  Discrete Entropy
 A fair 4‑sided die has faces {1,2,3,4}.
 A **loaded** die is biased so that